TBeijen/tbnl-hugo/content/post/2024-07-10-news-tech-an-impressive-day-to-remember.md

 ### A sunny afternoon

 Besides things breaking down in various ways, normal, legitimate traffic can cause quite some impact as well.
-And that sunny 2014 day might have been one of the busiest days in [NU.nl](https://www.nu.nl/) history.
+And that day in 2014 might have been one of the busiest days in [NU.nl](https://www.nu.nl/) history.

 ## Breaking News

 I remember it was a bright, sunny afternoon, and I just left the Sanoma office in Hoofddorp.
 Heading to the train station, someone mentioned on HipChat that a plane had gone missing above Ukraine.
-I'm not sure if it was in an editor channel, or one of our team members giving us a heads up of a possible breaking news push coming up.
+I'm not sure if it was in an editor channel, or one of our team members, giving us a heads-up of a possible breaking news push coming up.

 Either way, I checked the [Flightradar](https://www.flightradar24.com/) link to the missing airplane and I can remember noticing the altitude graph showed no descend, but just 'stopped'.
 Worried, but hoping it would turn out to be just a transponder failure, I knew editors were busy trying to get information _and_ confirmation from authorities and sources such as [ANP](https://www.anp.nl/).